-Spotlight: player retirement
+Spotlight: Player retirement

 Every young footballer has to work hard to realize the dream of becoming a professional football player.
 Only some of them are talented enough to actually make that dream come true.
 Nevertheless, despite all the hard work, there comes a time when players just have to call it quits.
 In most cases it is because age is finally catching up with them.
 World class players like Philipp Lahm, Steven Gerrard, Frank Lampard and Xabi Alonso have recently retired or have announced that they will retire at end of this season.
-We decided to put these legends in the well-deserved spotlight and view them through our SciSkill Index.
+We decided to put these legends in a well-deserved spotlight and view them through our SciSkill Index.

 Earlier this year, Bayern Munich captain Philipp Lahm announced that he will retire from football at the end of the season.
 At the time of writing, Lahm has played 382 Bundesliga games in 12 seasons for Bayern Munich and 2 seasons for VfB Stuttgart, where he played on loan early in his career.
 He captained Germany to the World Cup victory in 2014 before announcing his retirement from international football.
 Lahm played 113 games for Germany, which puts him in the top five of players with the most caps for Die Mannschaft.
 The right-back, who also played over 100 matches in the Champions League, collected seven Bundesliga titles, a Champions League title, a World Cup, six German Cup titles, a UEFA Supercup and a FIFA World Cup for clubs.
 As is the case with most defenders, he reached his peak in his older days.
 Lahm’s SciSkill-peak came when he was in his early thirties, with a SciSkill of 128,3.
 Over the course of his career, his SciSkill line was very close to his SciSkill Potential Score, which in all probability means he got the most out of his playing career.